AlinaAlexandraVizireanu/qr-code-component-main/README.md

 ### Useful resources

-- [Example resource 1](https://flexbox.malven.co/) - This helped me for position the main container according to design needs.
+- [Flexbox cheatsheet](https://flexbox.malven.co/) - This helped me for position the main container according to design needs.
 I'd recommend it to anyone still learning this concept.

 ## Author